 a.
 One certificate contains one document only.
 One certificate contains several documents will not be accepted for authentication.

 b.
 Documents issued in China, such as Passport, Registration of Company will not accepted for authentication.

 c.
-Documents issued by other country should be authenticated by the Embassy of concerned country in Singapore first and then to be authenticated by Chinese Embassy in Singapore.
+Passports issued by other country should be authenticated by the Embassy of concerned country in Singapore first and then to be authenticated by Chinese Embassy in Singapore.

 d.
 Application for authentication of true translation of Singapore Passport, IC, Diploma, etc. should apply for authentication of true copy of Singapore Passport, IC, Diploma, etc. at the same time.

 e.
 Application will not be accepted if the contents of document are against Chinese laws.